speedingplanet/bcbsks-vue/labs/lab-01.md

 ## Part 4: Testing Props

 Update the tests for `Greeter`, including tests to ensure that the props show up correctly.
-Write the tests in both native and testing-library styles.
+Write the tests in both vue/test-utils and testing-library/vue styles.
 After the lab, discuss which style we want to use going forward.

 **STOP HERE**